 Troublesome symptoms for both bulging and herniated discs

-In everyday conversation, bulging and herniated discs are often referred to as “slipped” or “ruptured” discs, respectively.
-But no matter what they’re called, both can irritate or press on the nerve roots extending from the spine to various parts of the body – with the resulting pain often compounded by other potentially disabling symptoms such as numbness, tingling and muscle weakness.
+In everyday conversation, bulging and herniated discs are often referred to as 'slipped' or 'ruptured' discs, respectively.
+But no matter what they're called, both can irritate or press on the nerve roots extending from the spine to various parts of the body, with the resulting pain often compounded by other potentially disabling symptoms such as numbness, tingling and muscle weakness.
+Such sensations can really irritate a person.

 Extensive treatment options